 - a.
 Surface Water: - 1) Is there any surface water body on or in the immediate vicinity of the site (including year-round and seasonal streams, saltwater, lakes, ponds, wetlands)?
 If yes, describe type and provide names.
-If appropriate, state what stream or river it flows into. [help] The proposal area is more than 400 feet northeast of Lake Bellevue.
+If appropriate, state what stream or river it flows into. [help] The proposal is located more than 500 feet northeast of Lake Bellevue.
 Lake Bellevue is the receiving water of stormwater runoff from the proposal site.
-The proposal site is not a major contributor of flow to the lake.

-Kelsey Creek is located approximately 250 feet northeast of the proposal, with portions being piped under existing development in BelRed.
+Kelsey Creek is located to the northeast of the proposal, with portions being piped under existing development in BelRed.
 The proposal will not affect Kelsey Creek.